Mahmoud-Hamza-Git/newsletter/README.md

+# Newsletter

-**The Newsletter App on heroku:**  https://hamza-newsletter-app.herokuapp.com/
+**The Newsletter App on Heroku:**  https://hamza-newsletter-app.herokuapp.com/

 ### Details
 This is a node.js application deployed with [Heroku platform](https://www.heroku.com).  <br/>